Risk Factors

 (6) Infectious disease pandemics

 In the event of a global outbreak of infectious diseases, the operating results and financial position of the Group could be affected by suspended production at manufacturing plants and suspended activity at sales offices, etc. In response to a global outbreak of infectious diseases, the health of all employees of our Group and its partner companies is given the highest priority, and the CHRO division, which is in charger of planning and implementing measures for health management and occupational health, takes into account the opinion of the supervising industrial physician and coordinates with the Risk Management Department to alert employees and instruct them on infection prevetion measures.
-At the same time, in order to fulfill our social responsibility to supply products that are essential for social life, we have prepared a Business Continuity Plan manual and selected important products to minimize the impact on our business activities.
 The Group will continue to pursue initiatives aimed at balancing the health of our employees and our business activities, including basic measures against infectious diseases.

 (7) Impact of climate change